tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Authenticate-with-Shared-Key.md

 #### Blob, Queue, and File Service (Shared Key Lite Authentication)
  You may use Shared Key Lite authentication to authenticate a request made against the 2009-09-19 version and later of the Blob and Queue services, and version 2014-02-14 and later of the File services.

  The signature string for Shared Key Lite is identical to the signature string required for Shared Key authentication in versions of the Blob and Queue services prior to 2009-09-19.
 So if you wish to migrate your code with the least number of changes to version 2009-09-19 of the Blob and Queue services, you can modify your code to use Shared Key Lite, without changing the signature string itself.
-Note that by using Shared Key Lite, you will not gain the enhanced security functionality provided by using Shared Key with version 2009-09-19 and later.
+By using Shared Key Lite, you will not gain the enhanced security functionality provided by using Shared Key with version 2009-09-19 and later.

  To encode the signature string for a request against the Blob or Queue service, use the following format: